House panel broadens probe into climate disinformation by Big Oil

 “We have been in regular communication with the committee since last summer and have provided staff with more than 200,000 pages of documents, including board materials and internal communications,” Norton said in an email.
 “In addition, our chairman and CEO voluntarily appeared before the committee and answered questions during the course of a six-hour hearing.”

 On Tuesday, ExxonMobil announced a target to achieve net-zero emissions in its operations by 2050.
-But climate activists panned the pledge as insufficient, noting that it did not cover so-called scope 3 emissions, which include the emissions from drivers filling up at gas stations, and which account for the vast majority of the company’s carbon pollution.
+But climate activists panned the pledge as insufficient, noting that it did not cover “scope 3″ emissions, which include the emissions from drivers filling up at gas stations, and which account for the vast majority of the company’s carbon pollution.

-“We have to look past the window dressing and really ask, what are these companies actually pledging in terms of getting to net-zero?
+“We have to look past the window dressing and really ask, what are these companies actually pledging in terms of getting to net zero?
 And how are they going to actually achieve that?” said Rep. Ro Khanna (D-Calif.), who chairs the House Oversight subcommittee on the environment.

 “We expect all of the directors to show up and answer honestly,” he said, noting that “some of them got elected on a climate agenda.”